Mirac-BRG/SoundVibe/README.md

 # SoundVibe 🎵

-**SoundVibe** is a modern Windows music player that blends the Frutiger Aero aesthetic with modern audio engineering.
+**SoundVibe** is a modern Windows music player inspired by the nostalgic Frutiger Aero era, classic desktop personalization, and modern glassmorphism aesthetics.
-Designed with modern technologies, it delivers a sleek, minimalist, and high-performance music experience while remaining lightweight on system resources.
+Built with C# and WPF, it combines smooth animations, dynamic visualizers, acrylic effects, and a lightweight audio engine into a stylish desktop music experience.

 ---